 - Environmental impact assessments for aquaculture operations – frequent processes and approaches applied, and other critical regulatory considerations to support sustainable management.

-- Site selection, spatial planning, and area management approaches for the development of coastal aquaculture activities – key points to consider at the time of site selection and how they are important to protect the environment, water quality, and fish health.
-A case study provides an example of sustainable management approaches.
+- Site selection, spatial planning, and area management approaches for the development of coastal aquaculture activities – key points to consider at the time of site selection and how they are important to protect the environment, water quality, and species health.
+Case studies from Palau and Zanzibar provide examples of sustainable management approaches.

 In the final section, you will learn how to engage in community planning and understand the social and economic considerations for aquaculture development: